 Then, the climb back up… Whining Part 2!
 As I mentioned before, I knew this was going to happen.
 We made sure to stop and take some breathers, multiple times along the way (for everyone’s sake).
 Luckily, there were benches at some of the landings.
 We made sure to use them, and even had a water break and snack break to keep our troops from melting down.

 Although the way up was definitely longer and more strenuous than the way down, I would happily do this hike again!
-It is definitely considered a difficult hike, but one of the most beautiful hiking trails in Georgia.
-Hiking Tallulah Gorge with kids is very possible (even with younger ones).
-If you are in northern Georgia/South Carolina area, check this place out!
+It is definitely considered a difficult hike, but it’s one of the most beautiful hiking trails in Georgia.
+Hiking Tallulah Gorge with kids is very possible; however, I wouldn’t recommend it if your kids are new to hiking.
+It was tough for all of us, but a very worthwhile hike.

-Hiking Tallulah Gorge with kids was a great experience.
-Tallulah Falls is not very popular with tourists, as most people will visit the Smoky Mountains a couple of hours north.
-Check out these Five Breathtaking U.S. State and National Parks that you may have overlooked.
+Hiking Tallulah Gorge was a great experience.
+Tallulah Falls State Park is a hidden gem and contains some of the best hikes on the East Coast, in my opinion.
+For some other great options, check out these Five Breathtaking U.S. State and National Parks that you may have overlooked.
 If you are looking for another state park in Georgia, check out Sweetwater Creek State Park, just west of Atlanta.

 If you are looking for other ideas to do before or after this hike, you could visit Greenville or Columbia in South Carolina.
 To read about the rest of the stops on this trip, check out my post – Southeast Road Trip.